Growth of quasi-convex subgroups in groups with a constricting element: Constricting elements

 \subsection{Elementary closures}

-The elementary closure of $(g,A)$ could be thought as the set of elements $u\in G$ such that $uA$ is <<parallel>> to $A$: \begin{definition} The \textit{elementary closure of} $(g,A)$ \textit{in} $G$ is defined as
+The elementary closure of $(g,A)$ could be thought as the set of elements $u\in G$ such that $uA$ is ``parallel'' to $A$: \begin{df} The \emph{elementary closure of} $(g,A)$ \emph{in} $G$ is defined as

-Observe that $E(g,A)$ is a subgroup of $G$ since $d_{Haus}$ is a pseudo-distance. \end{definition} This subsection is devoted to provide a further description $E(g,A)$.
-We suggest to compare the proposition below with the property (BS1) of the buffering sequences. \begin{proposition} There exists $\theta \ge 1$ satisfying the following: \begin{enumerate}[label=(\Roman*)] \item For every $u\in G$, we have
+Observe that $E(g,A)$ is a subgroup of $G$ since $d_{\operatorname{Haus}}$ is a pseudo-distance. \end{df} This subsection is devoted to provide a further description $E(g,A)$.
+We suggest to compare the proposition below with the property (BS1) of the buffering sequences. \begin{prop} There exists $\theta \ge 1$ satisfying the following: \begin{enumerate}[label=(\roman*)] \item For every $u\in G$, we have